 Complete any remaining course requirements.
-Enroll in GEOG 495 if received a TA position during the academic year.
+Enroll in GEOG 495 in Fall of the year of the first TA appointment.
 Students must continue to enroll in EOS or SOPHOS during every quarter.
 Submit the Methodology Substitution Request Form to the Student Affairs Officer.